 We must pay much closer attention to what we have heard, lest we drift away from it … how shall we escape if we neglect such a great salvation?

-While God is beyond our comprehension, he has revealed himself so that we might know him truly though never exhaustively.
 Far from a theoretical exercise, the application of our hearts and minds to apprehend more clearly the revealed nature, character and purpose of God is intensely relational and transformational.
-Not only does God’s revelation humble and direct us, cultivating the true worship and fear of his Holy Name, but in the midst of cultural upheaval “the people who know their God shall stand firm and take action” (Dan 11:32).
+Not only does God’s revelation humble and change us, cultivating the true worship and fear of his Holy Name, but in the midst of cultural upheaval “the people who know their God shall stand firm and take action” (Dan 11:32).
 This is what is needed in our times.
 These 5 books serve this end beautifully.

 The Majesty of Mystery: Celebrating the Glory of an Incomprehensible God, K. Scott Oliphint